Tutorial: how to do reverse appliqué

 applique tutorial, marking the centr

-5 Place the heart on top of the printed square, aligned with the two marker pins you placed in step 4.
+5 Place the paper heart template on top of the printed square, aligned with the two marker pins you placed in step 4.

 applique tutorial, centring the heart

-6 Draw round the heart with a pencil, an erasable pen or tailor’s chalk.
+6 Draw round the heart template with a pencil, an erasable pen or tailor’s chalk.

 reverse applique tutorial, drawing round the heart